 - Matted fur on its rear end.

-- Dog allergies, which include food allergies, flea allergy dermatitis, and environmental allergies.
+- Dog allergies include food allergies, flea allergy dermatitis, and environmental allergies.

 - Anal sac disease.